Cardboard Recycling Guide 2024

 If you have wet cardboard that needs to be recycled, it is best to try to dry it out as much as possible before putting it in your recycling bin.

-If the cardboard is too wet, you may need to dispose of it in the regular trash instead.
+If the cardboard is too wet, you may need to dispose of it in the general waste bin instead.

 It’s also a good idea to check with your local recycling program to see if they have any specific guidelines or restrictions for wet cardboard.